AAVSO/VStar/trunk/ReadMe.txt

 The test directory contains unit tests and test data.

 The file build.xml is an Ant file used for building a VStar distribution jar file.
-Ant can be downloaded from http://ant.apache.org/ and ant 1.7.0 or higher is assumed.
+Ant can be downloaded from http://ant.apache.org/ and 1.7.0 or higher is assumed.

 VStar uses the following libraries (TODO: review versions):